The Pride of Dexter!

 Q: What do I need to know about the practices the week before camp?

-A: Rehearsals are held at DHS on the Tuesday and Thursday before camp from 1:30 to 3:00 p.m.
-These times are for music distribution and rehearsal only; we do not march.
+A: Rehearsals are held at DHS on the Tuesday and Thursday before camp from 1:15 to 3:00 p.m.
+These times are for music distribution, rehearsal, and basic marching concepts.
 If your child cannot attend these rehearsals, it does not preclude them from coming to camp.
 They can pick up their music later.
 The camp equipment trailer is loaded on Thursday after rehearsal, so if your student plays tuba or percussion, you’ll want to make arrangements to ensure that his/her instrument gets loaded.

 Q: How do I know if my child is a squad leader?